 Emily Barnes serves as the executive assistant to Gregg Hunter.
 Emily manages and implements all administrative duties and responsibilities of the executive office.
 Emily also serves and supports the CCCA Board of Directors in their roles within CCCA.
 Originally from Ohio, Emily holds her bachelor's and master's degrees in education from Ohio State University.
 She is a die hard Buckeye football fan!
 Emily is formerly a classroom teacher and has served as a mission trip coordinator, youth leader, and Royal Family Kids big camper and mentor.
 She has lived in Colorado Springs for the last eight years and loves hiking, reading, traveling, and woodworking.
 Having been involved in various camps since childhood, and now as an adult volunteer, Emily has experienced first hand the impact camp can make in a person’s life.

-Emily Bergandine serves as member relations manager at CCCA.
+Emily Bergandine serves as director of member engagement at CCCA.
 She communicates daily with members, providing information, encouragement and excellent service to Christian camps and conferences across the country.
 She also helps lead CCCA’s member recruitment and retention efforts.
 Prior to joining CCCA, Emily worked at an animal hospital in Chattanooga, Tenn.
 She has a liberal arts degree from Bryan College in Dayton.
 One of the things that prepared Emily for her role at CCCA was working at a high ropes challenge course, because it taught her the joy of serving as a camp staff member.
 In her spare time, Emily enjoys cycling, skiing, traveling and photography.

 Carol Ann Chase